 C.1.2.a.
-NTFB coordinating with other trade facilitation organizations
+NTFB coordinating with other trade facilitation organizations sector.

-The A government-established NTFB responding to the WTO-TFA obligations-should study the other organizations that exist within a country that are working on the same or similar topics.
-These may be within the private sector or within the public sector.
 Insofar as the missions and visions of trade facilitation coincide, the NTFB should try to coordinate as much as possible with these other national organizations in order to avoid duplication of efforts.
 This could take the form of bilateral/multilateral agreements outlining the activities of each organization.
-It could, however, be less formal, inviting these organizations to discuss activities to be performed and distributing work (through ad-hoc working groups, for example) on an as-needed basis.
+It could, however, be less formal, inviting these organizations to discuss activities to be performed and distributing work (through ad-hoc working groups, for example) on an asneeded basis.